ChrisDeFreitas/guitarjoe/README.md

 - browser bug: zooming out causes random frets and strings to disappear (assume due to x/y location; test by adjusting)
 - refactor Fretboard states to be arrays: fretFilter, strgFltrList (rename to strgFilter)
 - refactor fretPnl.render(): simplify, optimize
-- refactor letter/note obj: provide consistent, logical nomenclature; optimize
 - fret click: allow for multiple frets to be selected:
 -- 1 fret clicked: current behaviour
 -- 2 or more clicked:
   --- new state rootType = 'fretSelect'